-Substance use and behaviour disorders in Puerto Rican youth
+Substance use and behaviour disorders in Puerto Rican youth A migrant family study

 Background: Hispanics in the USA have higher rates of substance use disorders than similar ethnic groups residing in Latin American nations, and recent evidence suggests an increase in substance use among US Hispanic youth.
 This investigation examines the familial and societal correlates of this increase by comparing Puerto Rican families residing in the mainland USA and Puerto Rico.